 No matters may be discussed at a closed session other than those publicly announced prior to convening the closed session.3

+Closed sessions by video teleconference may be held in properly noticed meetings as provided in KRS 61.826.4

 Serial Meetings Prohibited

 No series of meetings of less than a quorum of the Board, where those attending one or more meetings collectively constitute a quorum of the Board, may be held where the meetings are designed to avoid the requirements of the Open Meetings Law.
 Discussions between individual Board members may be held if the purpose of the discussion is to educate the members on specific issues.